JesusFilm/core/CONTRIBUTING.md

    - run `nx run api-users:seed`
    - run `nx run api-languages:seed`
    - run `nx run api-videos:seed`
-1. Starting the projects
+1. Running the projects
-   - run `nx run journeys:serve-all`
+   - To run the journeys project:
-   - run `nx run journeys-admin:serve-all`
+     1. run `nx run journeys:serve-all`
      1. in your local browser navigate to [http://localhost:4100](http://localhost:4100)
+   - To run the journeys-admin project:
+     1. run `nx run journeys-admin:serve-all`
+     1. in your local browser navigate to [http://localhost:4200](http://localhost:4200)
+   - If you would like to run all of the projects at the same time:
+     1. run `nx run api-gateway:serve-all`
+     1. run `nx run journeys:serve-all`
+     1. run `nx run journeys-admin:serve-all`
+     1. ...plus any additional projects that may be added in the future.

 ## Adding to the code base